 Copyright © Nucleus Medical Media, Inc.

-Factors that may increase the risk of gestational diabetes include:
+Things that increase the risk of GDM include:

 American Diabetes Association

 Women's Health Matters

 American College of Obstetricians and Gynecologists Committee on Practice Bulletins—Obstetrics.
 Practice Bulletin No. 190: Gestational Diabetes Mellitus.
 Obstet Gynecol.
 2018 Feb;131(2):e49-e64.